ikespand/ikespand.github.io/_pages/updates.md

 author_profile: true
 ---

-**November 2020**: Paper regarding the reservoir computing and POD is now availbale at (Physical Review Fluids)[https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.5.113506].
+**November 2020**: Paper regarding the reservoir computing and POD is now availbale at [Physical Review Fluids](https://journals.aps.org/prfluids/abstract/10.1103/PhysRevFluids.5.113506).

 **November 2020**: Made [rasta](https://github.com/ikespand/rasta) opensource which is a light weight library in Python for geospatial data (Gpx, GTFS and some navigation servies.)